Edwards-R/understanding_docs/interpretation-regions.md

 # Interpretation Regions
-Previously, we demonstrated the division of the Linnaean taxonomic system into three components, as well how these components enable the use of regional variation.
-In this section we will examine a simplified real world scenario which utilises the three component system across two regions to provide precise, modernised, to-type precision of nomenclature.
+Previously we demonstrated the division of the Linnaean taxonomic system into three components: the type, type version, and interpretation.
+We ended by noting that the example given specifically stated '*within the area of Great Britain*'.
+This section will examine why such a qualifier was needed, what the implications are, and how people working across multiple regions can finally achieve to-type nomenclature without involving any guesswork.

 ## Concept vs reality in the face of cryptic taxa
-Whilst taxonomy may be global, that global nature is only in concept.
+Whilst taxonomy may be global, that global nature is only in theory.
 In practice, various regions may have differing applications of taxonomy to match their own practical needs.
 The most obvious example of this regionality is when a region discovers that they harbour a cryptic complex of well-established taxa.
 To examine *why* regionality exists, as well as the need to accurately handle regionality in order to maximise precision, the next section will walk through a real life example of the discovery of a cryptic taxon.

 ## Refresher on definitions
 |Term|Definition|